Ask & You Shall Receive #12:

 • In the Hall of the Mountain King — Edvard Grieg

-And that doesn’t even begin to include a host of musical compositions — and even entire genres, like gangsta rap — that are glorifying the worst that Hell has to offer.
+And that doesn’t even begin to include a host of other musical compositions — and even entire genres, like gangsta rap — which are glorifying the worst that Hell has to offer.

 Because of this, musicians — Christian and non-Christian alike — have a huge spiritual target painted on their chests and are especially vulnerable to pride, arrogance, and rebellion, because the enemy knows precisely how to push their buttons.